christosangelopoulos/radion/README.md

 It is advisable **not** to disable yad notifications, as it would be challenging to keep in mind if the script is running or not.

-**Keeping the script recording indefinetely could have comicotragical repercussions. **
+**Keeping the script recording indefinetely could have comicotragical repercussions**.

 Yad notifications in this script never steal focus, but are sticky (appear on all workspaces) and always on top.